flare-labs-ltd/fasset-bots/docs/setup.md

 ## Redeeming

-1. Start and keep running the agent bot:

-    ```console
-    yarn run-agent
-    ```

-2. Fund the user wallet with some CFLR that you can find in the `secrets.json` file under `user.native_address`.
+1. Fund the user wallet with some CFLR that you can find in the `secrets.json` file under `user.native_address`.
 You can get the CFLR tokens from the [faucet](https://faucet.towolabs.com/).
-Please keep in mind that agents take a redeeming fee.
+Please keep in mind that a redemption fee is paid out to agents to cover their underlying transaction fees.

-3. Redeem the FtestXRP by running the command:
+2. Redeem the FtestXRP by running the command:

     ```console
     yarn user-bot redeem <amountLots> -f FtestXRP --secrets secrets.json